US Climate Reference Network

 Ten year range of soil moisture measurements for Merced, CA, as captured by USCRN data.

-Soil moisture is a critical land surface variable as it impacts a range of climatological, agricultural, and hydrological processes.
+Soil moisture is a critical land surface variable impacting a range of climatological, agricultural and hydrological processes.
 Soil moisture observations can forewarn of impending drought or flood conditions before other more standard indicators are triggered.
 These measurements are useful for applications ranging from agricultural monitoring to weather prediction, and from drought to flood forecasting.

-Soil moisture data from the NOAA Air Resources Laboratory’s (ARL) is available on the US Climate Reference Network (USCRN) website as well as through the redesigned US Drought Portal.
-The portal, Drought.gov, is hosted by NOAA’s National Integrated Drought Information System (NIDIS), was re-launched under a revised National Coordinated Soil Moisture Monitoring Network.
-The new network was designed to integrate soil moisture data from sources across federal and state in-situ networks, such as USCRN; remote sensing data; and other modeling capabilities.
+ARL soil moisture data is available on the USCRN website as well as through the US Drought Portal.
+The portal is hosted by NOAA’s National Integrated Drought Information System (NIDIS) under the National Coordinated Soil Moisture Monitoring Network.
+The network was designed to integrate soil moisture data from sources across federal and state in-situ networks, such as USCRN, remote sensing data and other modeling capabilities.

 Soil moisture information is critical for weather and climate, runoff potential, flood control, soil erosion, prediction of crop yields, and reservoir management.
 Soil moisture plays an important role in the development of weather patterns and the production of precipitation.
-While there are other soil moisture networks, the USCRN is the only ground-based soil moisture network that spans the entire contiguous U.S. with a distribution of stations in nearly all the many different topographical, vegetation, and climate environments of the country.
+While there are other soil moisture networks, the USCRN is the only ground-based soil moisture network that spans the contiguous U.S. with a distribution of stations in nearly all the topographical, vegetative and climatic environments of the country.

-In collaboration with NOAA’s National Centers for Environmental Information (NCEI), Air Resources Laboratory (ARL) researchers provide the overall management, engineering design and measurement capabilities and expertise for operating the USCRN stations, which includes the deployment and maintenance of the sites and regular calibration of the sensors.
+In a collaboration with NCEI, ARL researchers provide the overall management, engineering design and measurement capabilities and expertise for operating the USCRN stations.
+This includes deployment and maintenance of the sites and regular calibration of the sensors.
 ARL also provides analysis of emerging sensor technologies for future applications.
-The near real-time and long-term archived data for all sites are served to the public by the NCEI.
-Unlike weather observing networks, USCRN was specifically designed with climate in mind, and the most unique feature is a triple sensor redundancy for air temperature, precipitation, and soil moisture and temperature, which is key in producing the highest quality climate data possible.
-The USCRN adheres to the Global Climate Observing System’s Climate Monitoring Principles as recommended by the National Research Council (NRC 1999)
+The near real-time and long-term archived data for all sites are served to the public by NCEI.
+USCRN’s most unique feature is a triple sensor redundancy for air temperature, precipitation, and soil moisture and temperature, which is key in producing the highest quality climate data possible.

-Each station is strategically placed away from urban and suburban influences to avoid any possible locally-induced biases in the climate record.
-All of the stations in the contiguous U.S. are equipped with air temperature, precipitation, relative humidity (RH) sensors and soil moisture and temperature (the one exception being Torrey Canyon, Utah as it is built on solid rock).
+Each station is strategically placed away from urban and suburban influences to avoid any possible locally-induced biases in the record.
+All of the stations in the contiguous U.S. are equipped with air temperature, precipitation, relative humidity and soil moisture and temperature sensors The one exception being Torrey Canyon, Utah as it is built on solid rock.
 Soil sensors are installed in the Kenai, AK station, with research continuing on possibly extending these measurements into a more unique permafrost environment.
-Additionally, there are ancillary sensors measuring wind speed, solar radiation, ground temperature, and wetness to assist with the quality control of the primary air temperature and precipitation climate variables.
+Additionally, there are ancillary sensors measuring wind speed, solar radiation, ground temperature, and wetness to assist with the quality control of the primary air temperature and precipitation variables.

 Station instruments on top of the mountain